Preparing for a difficult conversation

 • What do you wish could be different right now?

-• What are you finding most stressful right now?
+• What do you find most stressful right now?

-• What is most important to you right now?
+• What’s most important to you right now?

 • How can I be helpful to you right now?